gofilipa/orals/journal.md

 - How might we approach **networks** as facilitating freedom/possibility of movement rather than control?
 How might we regard protocol (Galloway) as possibility, as exploit and vulnerability (Chun) as qualities to be harnessed?
 - Exploring the gaps and slippage between the forensic and formal levels of digital materiality for what is overlooked or obscured.
 What are the levels of **mediation**, and how do these levels inflect sensation?
 - How does electronic **editing** engage its restorative or conservative imperative in ways that open rather than delimit meaning?
 Do we want to resolve the obstacles, logics, fixities of computational methods?

+I need to review Piper, Tenen, Caughie, Galloway, Kirschenbaum.

+Meeting with J--:

+Questions (revised) for my Theories of Perception list:
+- Where is consciousness located and enacted?
+What is the role of body, mind, and environment in consciousness?
+- How do language and writing work with perceptual processes in order to construct a writing self and a reading experience?
+- What is the role of reason in thinking/feeling?
+How does approaching reason as speculation or feeling change our understanding of empirical methods?
+- How does approaching computers as thinkers/feelers affect the way we understand human capacities of memory and emotion?
+- What are the social, political, and cultural implications for philosophical and neuroscientific theories of consciousness

+General advice:
+- Each answer has two parts: (1) what are some of the influential/interesting perspectives in the debate; (2) how do I assert myself in the debate.
+- Slow down---explain the connections rather than take them for granted.
+Do not take up too much time explaining the interconnections between lists, but rather signpost or refer.
+- Do not bury my original thinking.
+Elaborations.
+They don’t even know that they’re using metaphors.
+- Make a rubric of the computational metaphors used by my theorists.
+Talk about the word demon.
+Taking an idea from CS and imposing it on the brain, adjusting it for difference.
+- Neuroscientists position of reinventing the wheel.
+Think about them as a trajectory.
+What do the earlier thinkers accomplish and how to later thinkers engage?
+- Affect and Rhetoric first, then details or facts.
+How well can I think in the moment?
+The rhetorical mode needs to be manageable.

+Misc. points:
+- Noe is thinking of causes, origins of extended consciousness.
+He's disrupting the origin story that says it comes from the brain, there is a heavy emphasis on the environment.
+- Damasio's organism, object and image, which undergirds the layers of consciousness.

+I need to review Damasio, Dahaene, Pitts-Taylor, Merleau-Ponty, Shaviro.

 ## April 17 2019